uville/rf-rpa-challenge/README.md

-# rf-test-automation
+# rf-rpa-challenge

-A simple test automation project using robot framework to solve [RPA Challenge.](https://rpachallenge.com/)
+A project to solve [RPA Challenge.](https://rpachallenge.com/) using Robot Framework.

 ## Description
 * Download input data as xlsx